AutodeskGames/stingray-docs/source/stingray_help/managing_content/content_lifecycle.md

 ## External assets

-Many of the pieces of content that you use in a game are originally created by texture artists, modelers, animators using external content creation tools such as Maya, Maya LT, or 3ds Max.
+Many of the pieces of content that you use in a Stingray project are originally created by texture artists, modelers, animators using external content creation tools such as Maya, Maya LT, or 3ds Max.
 At this "source art" stage, Stingray places no requirements whatsoever on file formats, where or how these assets are stored and shared.
 You can use whatever works for your organization.

-Note however that for 3D assets imported through FBX files, the Stingray **Asset Browser** offers a shortcut that can open a source art file in the design application that originally created it.
+(Note that for 3D assets imported through FBX files, the Stingray **Asset Browser** offers a shortcut that can open a source art file in the design application that originally created it.
 If you want to take advantage of this capability for your project, you may have some additional configuration to do.
-See ~{ Interop with Maya, Maya LT, or 3ds Max }~.
+See ~{ Interop with Maya, Maya LT, or 3ds Max }~.)

 ## Importing and authoring data

-Eventually, in order for an external asset to get used in your game, you need to import it into a Stingray game project through one of the file formats that Stingray supports.
+Eventually, in order for an external asset to get used in your game or interactive experience, you need to import it into a Stingray project through one of the file formats that Stingray supports.
 Importing the asset typically creates a new data resource in the project's source directory.
 See also the topics under ~{ Importing assets }~.

 Similarly, any assets that you author in the Stingray editing tools, such as levels, units, and shading environments, are also saved to your project source folder.